History of Illinois: Depression and war, 1929 to 1945

-The Great Depression, starting in 1929 increasingly hammered both urban and rural areas.
-Prices fell—especially the prices farmers received.
+Further| Great Depression in the United Stareceived.
 Bankrutcy hit the huge network of electric utilities run by Samuel Insull, hurting 600,000 stockholders and 500,000 bondholders.
 However, the great majority of large businesses survived by cutting back operations and laying off workers.
 Small businesses often closed.
 Urban unemployment soared to 25%.
 Corporate hiring offices typically turned away inexperienced young people, and rarely hired anyone over the age of 50.
 It was standard practice in many government and private organizations to have a policy against employing both the husband and the wife.
 Typically only the main breadwinner—the husband—was retained.
 In Chicago ethnic commnities operated 199 small neighbohood banks in the booming 1920s.
 They specialized in financing mortgages for their community.
 As incomes dropped rents went unpaid, families had to spend their savings, and housing prices plunged.
 That meant that the old mortgage was costing far more money than the house was worth, and foreclosure was the safest policy.
 The banks lost heavily on their mortgages.
 By 1933, only 33 of the 199 survived.
 Frustrated depositors eventually received about 80 cents on their dollar.
 Local charity operations were soon overwhelmed, including the Catholic Charities, Jewish Charities, Salvation Army, United Charities, and the Chicago Chapter of the American Red Cross.
 Chicago's city government was virtually insolvent even before the stock market crash of late 1929 due to a fiscal crisis and a widespread tax strike.
 Psychologically, people coped and doubled up or tripled up.
 Teenagers stayed in school longer, which paid off in the long run.
 Older boys from impoverished families took to the road so their siblings would have more to eat.
 Illinois families suffered and survived and promised themselves never again.